chrismcalonan/sql_style_cheat/_includes/sqlstyle.guide.md

 ## Overview

-You can use this set of guidelines, [fork them][fork] or make your own - the key here is that you pick a style and stick to it.
-To suggest changes or fix bugs please open an [issue][issue] or [pull request][pull] on GitHub.
+Forked from [SQL Style Guide][sqlstyleguide] by [Simon Holywell][simon].

+The version adds SQLite-specific details, and will also function as a bit of a "cheat sheet" for people who don't use SQL every day.

+It's also the first time that the author has used Git or GitHub, so there are going to be growing pains.

+From Simon Holywell's original:

-These guidelines are designed to be compatible with Joe Celko's [SQL Programming Style][celko] book to make adoption for teams who have already read that book easier.
+"These guidelines are designed to be compatible with Joe Celko's [SQL Programming Style][celko] book to make adoption for teams who have already read that book easier.
 This guide is a little more opinionated in some areas and in others a little more relaxed.
 It is certainly more succinct where [Celko's book][celko]